spra85/jasmine-ember-testing/README.md

-jasmine-ember-testing
+Jasmine - Test.Adapter for Ember.js test harness
 =====================

-Implements ember integration test helpers for the Jasmine test suite based on @pixelhandler's feedback in this since closed pull request (https://github.com/emberjs/ember.js/pull/2626)
+Implements ember integration test helpers for the Jasmine test suite.

-# Nuances of writing this:
+### Nuances:

-- In ember.js:
+- In ember.js (Need to enable all relevant features for the helper jasmine tests):

 ```
 Ember.FEATURES["reduceComputed-non-array-dependencies"] = true;